katoiek/wrike-api-tools/README.md

 npm run dev
 ```

-### Database Security
+### Data Storage and Security

-This application uses SQLite database to store authentication tokens, user information, and application settings.
-Please note the following important security considerations:

-1. **Sensitive Information Warning**
-   - The database file (`data/wrike-integration.db`) contains sensitive information including OAuth tokens and encrypted settings.
-   - This file is excluded from Git via `.gitignore` and should NEVER be committed to the repository.
+This application has been updated to use environment variables and in-memory storage instead of SQLite database for improved security and simplicity.

+1. **Environment Variable Security**
+   - All sensitive configuration is now stored in environment variables
+   - OAuth tokens and user data are stored in memory only (cleared on restart)
-   - Always verify that database files are not included in your commits before pushing changes.
+   - No persistent database files are created or maintained
+   - Sensitive data is automatically detected and handled appropriately

-2. **Backup Strategy**
+2. **Memory-based Storage**
-   - Since database files are not tracked by Git, implement a separate backup strategy for production environments.
-   - Consider regular scheduled backups of the `data` directory.
-   - Store backups securely with appropriate encryption if they contain production data.
+   - Tokens are stored in memory during application runtime
+   - User cache and application data are maintained in memory
+   - All data is cleared when the application restarts
+   - No file-based storage of sensitive information

 3. **Production Environment Security**
-   - In production environments, set appropriate file permissions on the `data` directory:
-     ```bash
-     chmod 700 data
-     chmod 600 data/*.db
-     ```
-   - Consider using environment variables for all sensitive configuration instead of storing in the database.
+   - Use system environment variables for all sensitive configuration
-   - For high-security deployments, consider using a more robust database system with proper access controls.
+   - Consider using external secret management services for production deployments
+   - Environment variables are the primary configuration method
+   - No database files to secure or backup

+4. **Migration from SQLite**
+   - See `MIGRATION_GUIDE.md` for detailed migration instructions
+   - Legacy SQLite functionality has been replaced with environment variables
+   - Old database files can be safely removed after migration

 ### Recent Updates